SudoTV/bear.sudo.tv/en-US/index.md

 ## Bear

 This site contains transcripts for SudoTV series.
-If you want to bear with the series content, please visit:
+If you want to watch video, or hands-on with the series content, please visit:

 {% include navigation/absolute-link.html
     with-origin=true